-SURP enhances undergraduate education by providing administrative and financial support, academic workshops and on-campus housing opportunities for students wishing to engage in faculty-guided research and creative project opportunities during the summer.
+SURP enhances undergraduate education by providing administrative and financial support, academic workshops, and on-campus housing opportunities for students wishing to engage in faculty-guided research and creative project opportunities during the summer.

 SURP is a six-week program designed to provide students with insight into the research process.
-Further, it provides students an academic alternative to nonacademic summer employment.
+Further, it provides students with an academic alternative to nonacademic summer employment.
 SURP participants are involved in an intellectual community of learners in which leadership, critical inquiry, and communication (written and oral) skills are emphasized.

 Throughout the summer, SURP sponsors a number of co-curricular events and outings.
-Past events have included a welcome barbeque, a guided tour of the Getty museum, yoga, and a movie night.
+Past events have included a welcome barbeque, a guided tour of the Getty Museum, yoga, and a movie night.
 Faculty mentors hold workshops and seminars throughout the summer to help SURP students build their research and presentation skills.